H0smax/H0smax/README.md

 ### Hi!
 ![img](https://media2.giphy.com/media/SLBr5yLzocSYw/giphy.gif?cid=ecf05e4740jzel445dyfccb20spyijh53gwg6ps40hwzh8j5&rid=giphy.gif&ct=g)

 I'm Salvador (a.k.a.
 Hosmax), an electronic engineer from Canary Islands.
-I'll also become IT engineer in the future.
+I'll also become Computer Science engineer in the future.
 I love all related to tech and programming.
 I also work with retro videoconsoles and a lot of hardware :)

 My tools: